 Rawpixel.com/ShutterstockBus schedules.
 Medical forms.
 School supplies.There’s so much you have to take care of when your child begins a school year, it’s a real challenge to keep track of everything.
 To assist you, here’s a helpful, easy-to-print checklist of things to remember for your child’s new school year with information provided by the National Association for the Education of Young Children and the American Academy of Pediatrics:

 1. Call your child’s school to make sure all registration requirements have been taken care of, including emergency and medical forms.
 This is also a good time to verify the date and time that school begins, inquire about school lunches, and get a schedule of important dates.

-2. Call your child’s pediatrician to make sure all vaccinations are up to date.
+2. Call your child’s pediatrician to make sure all vaccinations are up to date—and here are 10 vaccine myths you can safely ignore.
 If your child has any chronic medical conditions, be sure to contact the school with this information.
 It is also a good idea to take your child for an eye examination before school starts, in case there is a need for glasses.

 4. Be sure that your child knows her home phone number and address, as well as your work phone or the number of another trusted adult.
 If she is too young to memorize these facts, keep a contact card in her backpack and be sure to explain that she should show the card to her teacher or another school official in an emergency.